vycoder/portfolio/src/blogs/2018/weird-javascript.md

 var fs = buildFunctions();
 ```
-This code is confusing and would be frowned upon when used in the real world but it does perferctly demonstrate what we've learned about Javascript's Closures, IIFEs and scope chains. `arr` will contain a value that is, still a function but that function is a result of an immediately-invoked function that encapsulates `i` as `j`.
+This code is confusing and would be frowned upon when used in the real world but it does perfectly demonstrates what we've learned about Javascript's Closures, IIFEs and scope chains. `arr` will contain a value that is, still a function but that function is a result of an immediately-invoked function that encapsulates `i` as `j`.

 Now, when we invoked `fs[0]();`, `console.log(j)` will be executed, it will look for the variable `j` but since it wasn't in its own variable environment, it will then find it as the parameter of the enclosing IIFE which was in turn a copy of the value of the parameter `i` of the enclosing function.
 Remember that objects are pass by reference and primitives are pass by values?
 The value of `j` is whatever the value of `i` at the time of its execution, subsequent changes to `i` will not affect `j`.

-Going back to the original example, if it wasn't a function and we immediately used the value of `i` like `arr.push(i)`, it would be a different scenario.
+Going back to the original example, if it isn't a function and we immediately used the value of `i` like `arr.push(i)`, it would be a different scenario.
 But since it's a function along with the behavior of closures we are somehow able to retain the state of `buildFunctions`.
-This behavior is futher demonstrated by the code below:
+This behavior is further demonstrated by the code below:
 ```javascript
 function saveState() {
   const arr = [];